 Applying Meet Templates to Your Meets

 Now that you've set up your Meet Templates, you're ready to apply a Meet Template to your meets.
-If you haven't set up any meets yet, see our Help Center article about Creating and Editing a Swim Meet.
+If you haven't set up any meets yet ➞ See our Help Center article about Creating Meets (Options).

 Editing Meet Setup That's Linked to a Template